MrDaubinet/Collaboration-and-Competition/README.md

-# Project 3: Continuous Control
+# Project 3: Collaboration and Competition
 ## Train two agents to play tennis against one another